Nanoxidil for Hair Loss: Efficacy, Side-Effects, vs. Minoxidil

 Getting back to the present day, how does minoxidil compare to nanoxidil?

-Nanoxidil is very similar in structure to minoxidil but the key difference is that nanoxidil has a lower molecular weight.
-Minoxidil’s molecular weight is 209.25 g/mol while in nanoxidil it’s 195.22 g/mol.
-This should theoretically lead to a better penetration and absorption rate.
+PDPO contains one carbon molecule and two hydrogen molecules less compared to minoxidil.
+As a result, minoxidil’s molecular weight is 209.25 g/mol, while PDPO is 195.22 g/mol.
+This should theoretically lead to a better penetration and absorption rate, as claimed by the company.
 However, more robust scientific studies are required to confirm this.

 SUMMARY